open-mpi/ompi/docs/release-notes/platform.rst

    * OS's and compilers supported
    * network interconnects supported.

-Open MPI uses `PRRTE <https://github.com/openpmix/prrte>`_ as its back-end run-time system and therefore supports whatever run-time systems PRRTE supports.
+Open MPI uses both `OpenPMIx <https://openpmix.github.io/>`_ and `PRRTE <https://github.com/openpmix/prrte>`_ for its run-time system support, and therefore supports whatever run-time systems they support.

+.. note:: See the
+  :ref:`PMIx and PRRTE section <label-running-role-of-pmix-and-prte>` of the Open MPI documentation for more details about those projects and their relationship to Open MPI.

-Each version of Open MPI supports a specific set of versions of PRRTE.
-Those versions therefore determine which run-time systems that that release of Open MPI supports.
+Each version of Open MPI supports a specific set of versions of OpenPMIx and PRRTE.
+Those versions therefore determine which run-time systems that a release of Open MPI supports.

 * Systems that have been tested are: